 LOCAL WELLNESS POLICY

 The East St. Louis School District's local wellness policy committee meets periodically to review the wellness policy and focus on continuous improvement efforts.
-In School Year 2018-2019, meetings will be held on Tuesday, September 18, 2018 and March 12, 2019 from 10:00am-Noon at the Board of Education building, located at 1005 State Street in East St. Louis.
+In School Year 2020-2021, meetings dates will be announced as they are determined.
+The location of the meetings is at the Board of Education building, located at 1005 State Street in East St. Louis.
 These meetings are open to the public.
 Parents and other community stakeholders are invited to attend.

 The committee welcomes feedback and suggestions from students and stakeholders throughout the year.
-For questions or comments, please contact the coordinator of the local wellness policy, Vernisia Goldthree, at email@example.com or 618-646-3047.
+For questions or comments, please contact the coordinator of the local wellness policy, Carla DeBoe, at email@example.com or 618-646-3083.